 Some company training schemes are accredited by professional bodies, such as the Royal Aeronautical Society(RAES) or are provided with the input of universities.

 Companies usually offer in-service training and short courses to meet specific training needs.
 Marshall Aerospace recruits up to 20 new engineering apprentices each year in a variety of specialist areas.
-These include airframe, avionic and electrical engineering, manufacturing, and mechanical/electrical/avionics design.
+These include airframe, avionics and electrical engineering, manufacturing, and mechanical/electrical/avionics design.

 Schemes like this offer young aircraft engineers the chance to expand their skills and gain highly-regarded industry qualifications.